FeanorTheElf/feanor-math/Readme.md

 # Similar Projects

 I have recently been notified of [Symbolica](https://symbolica.io/), which takes a similar approach to computer algebra in Rust.
-As opposed to feanor-math which is mainly built for number theory, its main focus are computations with multivariate polynomials (including floating point number), and is in this area more optimized than feanor-math.
+As opposed to `feanor-math` which is mainly built for number theory, its main focus are computations with multivariate polynomials (including floating point number), and in this area, Symbolica does perform better than `feanor-math`.
 If this suits your use case better, check it out!
 Personally, I think it is an amazing project as well.

 # Examples